vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/cost-management-evolution.md

 ## Conclusion

-Adding these processes and changes to the governance MVP helps mitigate many of the risks associated with cost governance.
+Adding these processes and changes to the governance MVP helps remediate many of the risks associated with cost governance.
 Together, they create the visibility, accountability, and optimization needed to control costs.

 ## Next steps